samonclique/EKS-SetupWith-TF/README.md

 KUBECTL
 ```

-The script installs terraform, awscli and kubectl on ubuntu
+# The script installs terraform, awscli and kubectl on ubuntu.
-Provide the executable permission to script.sh file, and run it if you are on Ubuntu.
+Provide the executable permission to script.sh file, and run it if you are on Ubuntu or you have wsl installed on windows.

 ```
 sudo chmod +x script.sh